St Mungo's (charity): "LifeWorks" project

-The Putting Down Roots project enables the homeless and hostel dwellers to develop gardens and other horticultural features.
-It was started by Martin Snowden for St Mungo's in 2000 and has been sponsored and supported by a variety of partners.
-In 2012, it was still going strong with Jonathan Trustram leading the development of gardens at St John's Church, Waterloo and other places.

 Street stories

 In 2009, for the 40th anniversary of the organisation, a project was started to record the oral history of the homeless.
 Six clients were given training in this and they then interviewed other clients, recording the history of their time on the streets and other recollections.
 These were then presented in an exhibition at the LSE and the results were then archived in Southwark Library.